The Bert Kahn z"l Food Pantry Project

 Nourishment of the body plays a key role in rehabilitation.

-One of the food programs Lema'an Achai runs to guarantee that families who are trying to improve their lot, yet still suffer from poverty and crisis, will have appropriate nourishment.
+The Bert Kahn z''l Food Pantry ensures that families who are trying to improve their lot, yet still suffer from poverty and crisis, will have appropriate nourishment for themselves and their children.

 לעילוי נשמת ברוך יהודה בן דוד הכהן Bert Kahn 1938-2019